-An insider's guide to the top family friendly beaches in Melbourne, based on an entire summers' worth of trial and error from your trusty Hangry squad.
+A local's guide to the best beaches in Melbourne for kids based on an entire summer's worth of trial and error from your trusty Hangry Squad.

-Flat, wide, and clean - you're guaranteed to find an array of the best beaches in Melbourne for kids along this strip.
+Flat, wide and clean - you're guaranteed to find an array of the best beaches in Melbourne for kids along this lengthy strip.

-Suffice to say, it's not the beach that's the point of interest here - I mean, let's be real.
-You'll find prettier beaches in and around Melbourne, but it's rather the outdoor adventure playground that's the highlight.
-Little ones can splash around in the water play area like beached whales, leap into sandy puddles of pure joy, and build castles that reach the sky (okay, maybe not that high).
+Look, it's not exactly the beach that's the point of interest.
+I mean, let's be real - there's definitely more picturesque beaches in Victoria.
+Rather, it's the beach adventure playground that's the highlight for little ones.
+Kids can splash in the water play space on a hot day, leap into sandy puddles of joy, and build the sand castle of their dreams.

 - Feeling peckish?
-Stroll down for some brunch at Nshry, a hip café with a stunning view of the ocean and a mouthwatering menu to match.
+Stroll down for some brunch at Nshry, a hip beachside café with views of the ocean and a mouthwatering menu to match.

-- Stroll up to Port Melbourne and visit the Princes Pier, one of the hottest photography locations in Melbourne and get some lit shots for your Insta feed
+- Stroll up to Port Melbourne and visit the Princes Pier, Melbourne's most photographed location.

-- Get the fambam onto some physical activity and wear yourself out with a round of beach volleyball at Middle Park Beach
+- Wear the kids out and play a round of beach volleyball on the sand at Middle Park Beach

 St Kilda Beach

-- Cycle or skate down the Bay Trail and discover the beautiful beaches of Melbourne
+- Cycle or skate down the Foreshore Trail and discover more gorgeous Melbourne beaches

 - Jump onboard the HMAS Castlemaine and explore the inside of a WWII warship

-- Stroll down the Bay Trail, admire views of the city and stop for some outdoor play at the playgrounds
+- Stroll down the Hobsons Bay Coastal Trail, admire views of the city and let the kids run amuck at one of the many playgrounds

-- Grab some nibbles from one of the cafés and restaurants scattered along The Strand
+- Grab lunch at one of the café or restaurants along The Strand

 - Dip in the cool waters of Williamstown Beach on a hot day